-This Spinach Stuffed Flounder is a delicious mix of flaky white fish and creamy spinach filling, baked to perfection.
+This Spinach Stuffed Flounder recipe is the best!
+A delicious mix of flaky white fish and creamy spinach filling, baked to perfection.
 This easy recipe is full of flavor and very versatile.

 Spinach Stuffed Flounder is such a great dish because it's got so much scrumptious flavor and only uses a few simple ingredients.
-The combination of three different cheeses with spinach makes the perfect creamy stuffing for these flaky fish fillets.
+The combination of three different kinds of cheese with spinach makes the perfect creamy stuffing for these flaky fish fillets.
 Mild and a little salty, it turns smooth and gooey as it bakes.

 This recipe is also versatile and works well with substitutions.
 Other types of fish can be used in place of the flounder, and the cheese and spinach can also be substituted if you don't have something on hand.
 This Spinach Stuffed Flounder is incredibly delicious as is, but feel free to make it work with your preferences.
 Here's what you'll need to make it.